 On November 5, President Hassan Rouhani announced a major increase in Iran’s uranium enrichment capacity.
-He said Iran would start injecting gas into centrifuges at a heavily fortified facility.
-He said Iran would start injecting gas into centrifuges at a heavily fortified facility.
-Fordo, built inside a mountain, was intended to be a research facility under the 2015 nuclear deal, not an active site.
+He said that Iran would start injecting gas into centrifuges at Fordo, heavily fortified facility.
+Built inside a mountain, Fordo was intended to be a research facility under the 2015 nuclear deal, not an active site.
 Major powers condemned Iran’s fourth step away from its commitments under the agreement, known as the Joint Comprehensive Plan of Action (JCPOA).
 On November 7, Iran began enriching at Fordo.

 Iran’s 4th step in reducing its commitments under the JCPOA by injecting gas to 1044 centrifuges begins today.
 Thanks to US policy and its allies, Fordow will soon be back to full operation. https://t.co/Mpkk9d0BIp— Hassan Rouhani (@HassanRouhani) November 6, 2019

 Secretary of State Mike Pompeo accused Tehran of extorting the international community into accepting its nuclear program and behavior in the region:

 Iran’s latest nuclear escalations reflect the regime’s intentions all along: to extort the international community into accepting its violence and terror while it undermines the sovereignty of its neighbors.
 Members of the international community who are rightly concerned with Iran’s latest attacks and provocations should imagine how Iran would behave with a nuclear weapon.
 The United States will never allow this to happen.